-- 1. At the meeting of the Public Protection Committee held on the 26th October 2016, the Committee considered an item regarding the Hackney Carriage and Private Hire Licensing Policy and resolved to authorise officers "to carry out a full consultation exercise and report the results of the consultation exercise to the 15th February 2017 Public Protection Committee." - 2.
-Following the approval of the draft by the Committee, working party, views were then invited from a number of interested parties on the approved draft policy document.
+1. At the meeting of the Public Protection Committee held on the 26th October 2016, the Committee considered an item regarding the Hackney Carriage and Private Hire Licensing Policy and resolved to authorise officers

+"to carry out a full consultation exercise and report the results of the consultation exercise to the 15th February 2017 Public Protection Committee."

+- 2. Following approval of the draft by the Committee, views were then invited from a number of interested parties on the policy document.
 This included taxi and private hire drivers, operators of taxi and private hire vehicles, taxi and private hire users, and interested parties including disability groups, local partnership groups, transport user groups and residents' associations.
-In addition, the document was published on the Council Web site.

-- 3. The consultation exercise took place between the 28th November 2016 and 17th February 2017 and this is the first opportunity to report back to the Committee.
+In addition, the document was published on the Council Web site. - 3.
+The consultation exercise took place between the 28th November 2016 and 17th February 2017.
 The exercise resulted in a small number of responses, the vast majority from those directly involved in the provision of taxi and private hire services. - 4.
 All of the responses received have been recorded and included in the document attached to this report at appendix 1, "Consultation on the Draft Hackney Carriage & Private Hire Licensing Policy Summary of the Representations and Responses Received." - 5.
-As can be seen from the above document, all responses have been given due consideration and a number of changes have been made to the draft consultation policy document in light of the responses, and are identified in the final column to the above document. - 6.
-The revised Hackney & Private Hire Policy, which reflects the changes recommended as a result of the consultation responses is attached to this report at appendix 2. - 7.
-Members are therefore asked to consider and approve the revised policy document as attached.
+As can be seen from the above document, all responses have been given due consideration and a number of changes have been made to the policy in light of the responses, and are identified in the final column to the above document. - 6.
+During the meeting of the Public Protection Committee on 19th July 2017, representation was made to the Committee by Giles Bridge of A2Z Licensing on behalf of Whitesides Taxis, suggesting that the maximum age at first registration for wheelchair accessible hackney carriages be six years rather than the 4 proposed in the policy, the previous restriction being a maximum of 2 years.
+The Committee resolved to recommend this request and the policy has been updated accordingly. - 7.
+The revised Hackney & Private Hire Policy, which reflects the changes recommended as a result of the consultation responses is attached to this report at appendix 2. - 8.
+Council is therefore requested to consider and approve the revised policy document as attached.